bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are the advantages of MongoDB?
 Or in other words, why choosing MongoDB and not other implementation of NoSQL?</summary><br><b>

+MongoDB advantages are as followings:
+- Schemaless
+- Easy to scale-out
+- No complex joins
+- Structure of a single object is clear

 </b></details>

 <details>